 Medical malpractice cases are handled on a contingent fee basis.
 That means you do not pay an attorney an hourly rate; they get a percentage of any ultimate recovery by way of settlement or jury verdict.
 The attorney pays for all costs upfront and is paid back for them only if there is a recovery.
 If there is no recovery, you are not responsible for paying the attorney back a single cent.
 Be careful of law firms that expect you to pay litigation costs; they can add up to tens of thousands of dollars.

 There are two primary categories of medical malpractice: errors of commission (a negligent act) and omission (failure to act).
 Many injuries are caused by a physician not paying attention, or too many physicians being involved in a patient’s care and everyone relying on someone else to be in charge.
-Only an experienced medical malpractice attorney will have the ability to review your medical records and determine what happened and who is to blame.
+If you are a resident of West Chester and a victim of medical practice then, an experienced medical malpractice attorney in Chester will have the ability to review your medical records and determine what happened and who is to blame.

 There is a range of injuries for which you can recover if you have been injured.
 Some injuries are easy to put into black and white, such as medical bills and loss of income.
 Other recoverable injuries include pain and suffering, disfigurement, and loss of life’s pleasures.

 The most devastating cases involve injuries relating to childbirth.
 In this day and age, many problems are easily preventable.
 Sadly, an injury caused by an obstetrician, midwife, or other medical provider can have lifelong effects.

 Due to the aging baby boomer generation, nursing homes have more residents than ever before.
 Cases involving nursing home abuse and neglect are, sadly, common.
 These are areas of medical malpractice that have special legal requirements and necessitate an attorney experienced in the field.